dstuecken/react-settings-pane/README.md

 #### &lt;SettingsPane />

 - `settings: object`: Key/value object with your settings.
 Pased down to all SettingsPages.
+- `onPaneLeave: function`: Callback function that is emitted after closing the pane
-- `pageCallback: function`: Callback function for each menu-item click.
-Can be used to push current url state to browser History.
+- `onMenuItemClick: function`: (optional) Callback function for each menu-item click.
+Could be used to push current url state to browser History.

 #### &lt;SettingsMenu />